grafana/Grafana-Alloy-for-Beginners/README.md

 ```
 git clone https://github.com/grafana/Grafana-Alloy-for-Beginners.git
 ```
-- start a new command-line interface in your Operating System and run:
+- In your Operating System and run:
 ```
 #in the project directory
 make run